Region-based memory management

 In computer science, region-based memory management is a type of memory management in which each allocated object is assigned to a region.
-A region, also called a zone, arena, area, or memory context, is a collection of allocated objects that can be efficiently reallocated or deallocated all at once.
+A region, also called a partition, subpool, zone, arena, area, or memory context, is a collection of allocated objects that can be efficiently reallocated or deallocated all at once.
+Memory allocators using region-based managements are often called area allocators, and when they work by only "bumping" a single pointer, as bump allocators.

 Like stack allocation, regions facilitate allocation and deallocation of memory with low overhead; but they are more flexible, allowing objects to live longer than the stack frame in which they were allocated.
 In typical implementations, all objects in a region are allocated in a single contiguous range of memory addresses, similarly to how stack frames are typically allocated.

+In OS/360 and successors, the concept applies at two levels; each job runs within a contiguous partition or region.
+Storage allocation requests specify a subpool, and the application can free an entire subpool.
+Storage for a subpool is allocated from the region or partition in blocks that are a multiple of 2 KiB or 4 KiB that generally are not contiguous.

 Example

-As a simple example, consider the following C code which allocates and then deallocates a linked list data structure:
+As a simple example, consider the following C++ code, which allocates and then deallocates a linked-list data structure: